Nissan GT-R in motorsport: GT World Challenge Asia

 The GT-R Nismo GT3 made its GT World Challenge Asia (known as the Blancpain GT World Challenge Asia at the time) debut in 2018, with team KCMG in Pro-Am and Silver Cup classes.
 In the second round at Buriram, the car achieved its maiden podium finish.
 After serving a drive-through penalty, it finished 2nd and set the fastest lap of the race.
 Following 2 race wins, 3 pole positions, fastest laps, and 11 podium finishes, it finished its successful debut season 2nd in the Pro-Am driver's championship and 5th in the Silver Cup driver's championship, and 4th in the overall team's championship.

 The GT-R Nismo GT3 Evo with RunUp Sports and Team 5ZIGEN participated in the 2023 SRO Japan Cup, which included the Japanese rounds of 2023 GT World Challenge Asia.
 Both teams competed under Am and Pro-Am classes respectively.
 At the end of the season, RunUp Sports finished 2nd in class standings with consistent points finishes throughout the year.
 5ZIGEN scored 2 race wins and a podium at Suzuka and Okayama rounds respectively.
 Unfortunate incidents in other races saw the team withdraw from the Motegi round, mathematically eliminating them from championship contention.
 The team finished the season 5th in overall standings.

-In 2024, 5ZIGEN switched to the Silver-Am class of 2024 GT World Challenge Asia, while RunUp Sports and GTNET Motorsports yielded their cars for the 2024 SRO Japan Cup, under the Am class but the latter only for the second and fourth rounds.
+In 2024, 5ZIGEN switched to the Silver-Am class, while RunUp Sports and GTNET Motorsports yielded their cars for the 2024 SRO Japan Cup, under the Am class but the latter only for the second and fourth rounds.
 5ZIGEN finished 2nd in class standings with 3 race wins, 1 pole position, and 6 podium finishes.
 Including an overall victory in the Suzuka round, where it fended-off a Porsche 911 (992) GT3 R to the finishing line by just 0.206 seconds to claim its first GT World Challenge victory since 2021.
 In the Japan Cup, the car finished 3rd in class standings with a total of 5 podium finishes, 3 scored by RunUp Sports in Sugo and Suzuka rounds, and 2 scored by GTNET Motorsports in the Okayama round.